gridgo/gridgo-connector/connectors/gridgo-netty4/README.md

 ### other config
 - **frameType**: (client and server ws only) can be ``TEXT`` or ``BINARY`` (case insensitive) to indicate transmitted frame format .
 Note that frameType only affect on ``send`` action, receive will detect type and parse by BElement.fromRaw and BElement.fromJson automatically.
+- **autoParse**: (client and server ws only) boolean config indicate where client/server will/won parse received frame as BElement (if not, byte[] or text passed as a BValue)

 ## binary format
 default gridgo-socket-netty4 connector using BFactory default serializer for serialize/deserialize binary stream.